kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

-# Implementing The Face Detection Authentication in the Nao Robot
+# Implementing the Face Detection Authentication in the Nao Robot

 Kristi Prifti